Heuristics and sports

-Heuristics are simple decision making strategies used to achieve a specific goal quickly and efficiently, and are commonly implemented in sports.
+Heuristics are simple strategies for decision making that are used to achieve a specific goal quickly and efficiently, and are commonly implemented in sports.
 Many sports require the ability to make fast decisions under time pressure, and the proper use of heuristics is essential for many of these decisions.

 For example, how should a soccer player decide whether to shoot for a goal or to pass the ball, and to whom to pass it?
 How do basketball coaches decide which player should shoot the last shot?
 In such conditions, athletes, coaches, and referees have no time to consider the elaborate details relating to the decision being made.
 Instead, they use simple strategies based on limited information.

 In addition, some sports skills, like catching a ball in baseball, can be performed successfully by following simple rules and heuristic techniques despite the computationally complex details involved in the action.

+Efficient heuristics

 The following table provides a list of efficient heuristics for decision making in sports: